maca88/SmartBikeLights/README.md

 - Bike radar (only for devices with CIQ 3.0+.
 For devices with 32KB memory, the filter is available only when one light is paired)
 - Profile name (only for devices with CIQ 3.2+ that support multiple profiles)
 - Gradient (only for devices with more that 32KB memory that have a barometer)
+- Solar intensity (only for solar devices with more than 32KB memory)

 ## Error codes